-Let’s Talk Ingredients (Dye Free, Gluten Free, Dairy Free):
+Let’s Talk Ingredients For Owl Cupcakes (Dye Free, Gluten Free, Dairy Free):

 Okay, so as mentioned, these aren’t healthy-fied.
 In any way.
 There’s chocolate, sugar, and candy.
 That said, I do always need to look out for gluten & dairy free products, and prefer to use dye-free options when I can.
 Here are some brands and products I use to make awesome owl cupcakes:

 - I USE A BOXED CAKE MIX MOST OF THE TIME.
 I haven’t found a gluten free chocolate cake recipe that I’ve *loved* (though it’s been a delicious journey as I’m working on developing my own).
 So, boxed mix gets the job done in the meantime.
 My favorite is King Arthur Flour Gluten Free Chocolate Cake Mix, since it’s so easy, and the recipe is light and fluffy, while still having plenty of rich, chocolatey flavor.